 Each wax warmer works a bit differently.
 Some of them are quite quick at melting wax.
 However, others not so much.
-Depending on the wax warmer you have, you might want to give it 30 minutes or so to warm up before adding the product into it.
+Depending on the wax warmer you have, you might want to give it 30 minutes or so to warm up before adding the product to it.
 If you’re wondering what to do with the wax warmers I’ve recommended, read the descriptions.
 I advise on what to do.

 Put the Wax Inside

 If you’re using soft, hard or sugar wax in a can, all you need to do is put the can into the wax warmer.
 However, if you’re using wax beads, you’ll probably need to add them straight into the pot.
 Make sure the wax warmer has a removable waxing pot.
 Otherwise, you’ll end up scratching the wax off from inside the device and ruining it.
 If you are not sure whether the wax you have is suitable for the warmer, read instructions.
 They should tell you what this gadget can be used for.

 Now, that’s an important step.
 If you want your waxing procedure to go smoothly, you’ll need to close the lid when melting wax.
 If you don’t do it, even the best wax warmer won’t help you to get rid of that hair without too much trouble.
 Closing wax warmer’s lid prevents wax contamination due to dust or other external influences.
 Contamination usually reduces wax’s ability to attach to hairs and rip them out.
 Also, you don’t want to burn anything in there!

 Even though you need to keep that lid closed most of the time, it’s a good idea to stir your wax from time to time.
 That will help the wax to melt equally and get a better texture.
 In the end, it’s going to be easier to apply wax to your skin and rip it off.